ladaksh/iceland/README.md

 ## 31-jul-2023 (mon)

 1. Arrive at Reykjavik (Keflavik)
+2. Pickup Rental Car
-2. Head to Blue Lagoon
+3. Head to Blue Lagoon
+4. Head back to room at Akranes

-3. Potential things to do:
+5. Potential things to do:
     1. Golden Circle (day 2)
     2. Blue Lagoon (day 1)
     3. Plane wreck (if possible else not) (low priority)